 Maximum occupancy will be determined by the City's Housing and Neighborhood Services Department as part of the required compliance checks for conformance with the provisions of Chapter 22, Art.
 5 (Rental Unit Conservation Law) prior to issuance of a STR Certificate of Compliance.
 The authorized occupancy will appear on the STR Certificate of Compliance and is required to be included on any website or other media advertising the dwelling for STR usage.
-The requested occupancy of 8 transient guests is supported by available on-site/off-street parking.

-Based on a site-specific evaluation, access to the dwelling appears to require ascending steps to enter the structure.
+Based on a site-specific evaluation, access to the dwelling appears to require ascending steps to enter the main floor of the structure.
 Compliance with the accessibility provisions of Sec.
-29-3.3(vv)((2)(xiv)) of the UDC will be determined prior to the issuance of a STR Certificate of Compliance.
+29-3.3(vv)((2)(xiv) of the UDC will be determined prior to the issuance of a STR Certificate of Compliance.

-The subject dwelling abuts 55 other properties within the 185-foot notification radius.
-Of these properties, 4 are owner-occupied and 51 are rental units.
-The property is also within 1000 feet of 2 neighborhood associations and homeowners associations.
-The immediate adjoining properties are zoned R-1 and R-MF.
-The R-1 parcels permit a maximum of 3-unrelated individuals when used as a long-term rental dwelling.
-The R-MF parcels permit a maximum of 4-unrelated individuals when the dwellings are used as long-term rental dwellings.
+The subject dwelling abuts 38 other properties within the 185-foot notification radius.
+Of these properties, 5 are owner-occupied and 33 are rental units.
+The property is also within 1000 feet of 6 neighborhood associations and/or homeowners associations.
+The immediately adjoining properties are zoned R-1 and are permitted a maximum of 3-unrelated individuals when used as a long-term rental dwelling.

-The subject dwelling is owned by an LLC, whose members are a husband and wife.
-Based on this ownership, approval of the requested CUP would be the "one and only" STR license issued to the LLC or any of its members pursuant to the provisions of Sec.
+The subject dwelling is owned by a husband and wife.
+Based on this ownership, approval of the requested CUP would be the "one and only" STR license issued to either individual pursuant to the provisions of Sec.
 29-3.3(vv)(2)(ii) of the UDC.
-The application indicates a designated agent will be used to address compliance matters should they arise while the dwelling is offered for STR purposes.
-The designated agent is a resident of Boone County located approximately 6 miles (16 minutes) from the dwelling if the need arises to address compliance matters.
+The application indicates that the owner will be acting as the designated agent to address compliance matters should they arise while the dwelling is offered for STR purposes.
+The owner is a resident of Boone County and the agent is 9 miles (15 minutes) from the rental property.